EAL0140 Environmental Performative Architecture and Planning 2025-26

 Lecture - Design for Clean Energy.
 Metrics used in the course.

-Performative design for Clean Energy 1 - Solar radiation analysis, energy generation calculation using ClimateStudio for GH.
+Performative design for Clean Energy 1 - Introduction to ClimateStudio for Rhino-GH, solar irradiation analysis, energy generation calculation.

 Digital design - Methods for realizing and editing building massing, floors and windows in Rhino-GH.